Equipment |

 Collisions

-The moving pig stays in his old square, and the other carries out its action.
+- The moving pig stays in his old square, and the other carries

 Looking at this now, several years after the original design, I think this ought to be changed.
 The pigs should not cross, but both should simply move forward one space.